Skip to main content

 Now that you have programmed your robot to turn right, let us program it to turn left.

-• Change the parameter in the instruction to display LEFT instead of RIGHT.
+• Change the parameter in the instruction to display LEFT instead of RIGHT, so your project looks like this:

 • Select the Project Name to change it from Turn to TurnLeft.